 So of course I only bring 50% to the table.
 My balance is way out of balance because I’m not perfect.
 In fact, I’m probably perfectly imperfect.
 The part of me that always lives outside my body, looking down on this funny journey known as my life, is saying, “Huh.
 Get in line on this one, sweetheart.
 It’s waaaaaaaaaaaaaaaay back there.“

-And I have decided that it’s here…it’s in the blog, in my writing and hopefully in my presenting.
+I’ve decided that it’s here…it’s in the blog, in my writing and hopefully in my presenting.
 That’s why I named it extraordinary.
 I am absolutely at the intersection of amazing and so, so ordinary (extra ordinary.
 Get it?).
 This realization is not why I named it extraordinary when I did it, but it makes perfect sense now.

-And, gosh, aren’t we all at that intersection?
+Gosh, aren’t we all at that intersection?
 Aren’t we all accomplishing and failing, sometimes simultaneously, all the time?
 Rising and falling, ebbing and flowing?

 So I’m here…bringing way more than 50% to this blog.
 I’m committed to sharing my vulnerabilities, my fears, my neuroses AND my joys and successes where it makes sense.
 Because I think we are all on this journey together, and I’d rather get to know the people I am standing around in a real, authentic way.